 Superfetch is part of Windows Vista and onwards.
 SuperFetch is an innovative memory manager that analyzes usage patterns over time to optimize memory content.
 This technology directly allows Windows OS to manage random memory, in this way your apps can perform efficiently and in a better way.

-Service Host SuperFetch is a Windows process that improves hard drive performance, but sometimes cause slowdown with an SSD.
+Service Host SuperFetch is a Windows process that improves hard drive performance, but sometimes causes slowdown with an SSD.
 The windows process improves the hard disk because it looks into the system and fetches frequently visited apps and programs so that it can store them.
 It also helps third-party apps and critical Windows components to execute common tasks quickly.
 Why Service Host: Superfetch is consuming a lot of Disk resources every time windows is starting up?

 What is Service Host SysMain or SuperFetch Service: SysMain is a feature which was introduced back in Windows Vista, under a different name as SuperFetch.
 Over time, SysMain marks these applications as “frequently used” and preloads them into RAM.
 In this way, It is already loaded into memory so it will start much faster after starting the application.